-Improving Performance and Capacity for Espresso with New Netty Framework
+Improving performance and capacity for Espresso with new Netty framework

 June 27, 2019

 In this blog post, we’ll share how we migrated Espresso, LinkedIn’s distributed data store, to a new Netty4-based framework and achieved a large performance and capacity gain throughout the Espresso system as a result.
-In the larger scheme, this is particularly important since Espresso is a master data hub that serves many important applications across LinkedIn, and every improvement we implement has an impact on the user experience in one way or another.
+In the larger scheme, this is particularly important since Espresso is a primary data hub that serves many important applications across LinkedIn, and every improvement we implement has an impact on the user experience in one way or another.

 First, we’ll provide a refresher on Espresso if you’re not familiar with it.
-Espresso is LinkedIn's scalable and elastic data-as-a-service infrastructure and, as mentioned, is a master data hub that serves many important applications across LinkedIn.
+Espresso is LinkedIn's scalable and elastic data-as-a-service infrastructure and, as mentioned, is a primary data hub that serves many important applications across LinkedIn.

 Here’s a 30,000-foot view of the overall Espresso ecosystem: